zowe/docs-site/docs/user-guide/cli-configure-scs-on-zlinux-os.md

     scl enable devtoolset-11 ‘npm install -g @zowe/cli@next’ scl enable devtoolset-11 ‘npm install -g zowe-cli.tgz’
     ```
-    When you run these commands, Zowe CLI is installed globally and the system will the latest version of the C++ compiler to build the native components.
+    When you run these commands, Zowe CLI is installed globally and the system will use the latest version of the C++ compiler to build the native components.
 Refer back to the instructions to set up the Secure Credential Storage component of the Zowe CLI.